Football club (East Germany): Founding

 The sports clubs were supposed to develop sports in general.
 However, the main interest of the club management was often football.
 This was reflected in the use of personnel and other resources in the clubs.
-The neglect of others sports was one of the reasons for the decision to separate football from the sports clubs.
+The neglect of other sports was one of the reasons for the decision to separate football from the sports clubs.
 An analysis by the DTSB during the summer of 1964 also showed that football in East Germany had fallen behind the rest of the world.
 East German football teams had only made small progress compared with the extraordinary development of world football since 1945.

 The DTSB and the DFV proposed two solutions to tackle the problem: the best football players should be concentrated in a few football teams and the football departments should be separated from the sports clubs and re-organized as independent football clubs.
 The concentration of the best football players in the football clubs should be facilitated by better salaries and bonuses, but also through better professional opportunities, such as the prospect of a place at a university.
 The decision by the Secretariat of the SED Central Committee on 18 August 1965 to form football clubs was an attempt to get football back under the political and technical control of the DTSB in order to "ensure a considerable increase in performance in football".
-The football clubs were meant to provide stability to the game at the top level and to supply the national team with talent.
+The new football clubs were meant to provide stability to the game at the top level and to supply the national team with talent.